Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Methods

 \subsection{Training Protocol}

 Networks are trained using the Adam optimizer~\cite{kingma2015} with initial learning rate $\eta_0 = 10^{-3}$ and exponential decay $\eta(e) = \eta_0 \exp(-e/1000)$.
-Batch size is 64, and training proceeds for up to 3000 epochs with early stopping (patience = 300 epochs).
-The loss function is mean squared error:
+The batch size is 64.
+Training proceeded for up to 5000 epochs with early stopping (patience = 500 epochs).
+The loss function is the mean squared error,

-All experiments are repeated over three random seeds (2025, 2026, 2027) to ensure statistical robustness.
+All experiments were repeated over three initial seeds (2025, 2026, 2027) to ensure statistical robustness.